jaydenyen123/SpringMVCLearning/README.md

 # default SQL file name
 During database initialization, Hibernate will look for import.sql and Spring will look for schema.sql and data.sql at the root level for execution

+# Flyway

+Flyway is designed to perform DB migration task for Spring applications, it is meant only for DB structural changes and each time you want a new DB migration, you specify a script in certain name in certain folder, but the folder location can be overriden with spring properties